Sunday: 8:15 a.m.

-St. Philip recently launched a contemporary worship service called The Crossing that bridges music, worship and life.
+St. Philip’s contemporary worship service is called The Crossing because it bridges music, worship and life.

-The worship service began in Kepley Hall in a less formal setting, and people are welcome to come “as they are” to join in the music-based worship service.
-It now is held in sanctuary at 11 a.m. every 2nd and 4th Sundays of the month.
+The worship service is held in Kepley Hall in a less formal setting, and people are welcome to come “as they are” to join in the music-based worship service.
+It is held at 11 a.m. every 2nd and 4th Sundays of the month.

 The service typically is led by a lay worship leader and features a host of musicians (guitar, drums, keyboard, singers, etc.) singing more contemporary praise and worship songs.
 Lyrics for songs and other elements of the service are projected on a screen for others to easily follow.